-Search engines assign a value to these links.
-That’s why you need links from high quality websites and domains.
+Search engines assign a value to these inbound links.
+That’s why you need links from high-quality websites and domains.
 This creates relationships between your page and other relevant pages on the web in the process.

 Make it your goal to get a good rank on the web for your small business’s goods and services.
-So your website shows up ahead of the competition when people search.
+When you do, your website shows up ahead of the competition when people search.

 Small Business Trends interviewed Moz Principal Search Scientist Russ Jones to learn how small businesses should use this digital marketing tool.
 Jones also explained why small businesses should never buy inbound links.